 A property description should consist of a short introduction which highlights the absolute essential details related to the property.
 For instance, you could state:

 - the size of the property in square metres;

 - the year in which the building was constructed;

 - on which floor the property is located;

 - whether there are any parking spaces for sale;

 - a little bit about the furnishings.

 Under the section, Rozkład lokalu (layout of the property), Mr Królikowski highlighted the compass direction in which the main living area and bedrooms face.

 Moving on, Marek decided to underline the fact that the owner of the flat has two parking spaces to his name.
 Quite a rarity in big cities in Poland.

 As for other features of the description, Mr Królikowski illuminated key features of the building itself (budynek) and the surrounding area (okolica).
-For instance, ‘bardzo dobrze skomunikowana’ refers to the abundance of public transport options within a short walk of the building.
+For instance, ‘bardzo dobrze skomunikowana’ refers to the abundance of public transport options within short walking distance of the building.